UniversalDependencies/docs/index.md

 # Download

-The data is released through LINDAT/CLARIN
+The data is released through LINDAT/CLARIN.

+* Version 1.2 treebanks <a href="http://hdl.handle.net/11234/1-1548">http://hdl.handle.net/11234/1-1548</a>.
+Released Nov 15, 2015.
-* Version 1.1 treebanks <a href="http://hdl.handle.net/11234/LRT-1478">http://hdl.handle.net/11234/LRT-1478</a>.
+* Version 1.1 treebanks are archived at http://hdl.handle.net/11234/LRT-1478.
 Released May 15, 2015.
-Note: English data in the release were corrected on May 26, 2015.
-If you have downloaded the data before this date, please re-download.
 * Version 1.0 treebanks are archived at http://hdl.handle.net/11234/1-1464.
 Released Jan 15, 2015.
-* The next release (v1.2) is scheduled for November 15, 2015.
+* The next release (v1.3) is scheduled for May 15, 2016.
 We intend to have regular treebank releases every six months.

 # Query online